In India, the Omigran patient goes missing and flees the country

 A new Omigron variant of a corona virus patient has been found missing from India Leave the country, avoiding security restrictions.

-The patient, who did not know where he came from on November 20 from South Africa, traveled to Dubai seven days later.
+The patient, who did not know where he was, left South Africa on November 20 and traveled to Dubai seven days later.

 According to local media, the patient He was able to leave the country after undergoing a new experiment in a private laboratory This gave a negative result.